 This the Devil hates, it takes the ground away from him, to Christ.

 I think this is one of the hardest things to grasp as a believer.

 We cannot please God as long as we are living on the ground of Adam, we never could, we never will.

 As long as we think that there must be something in me that I can present to God, then we never truly enter the place of freedom.

 I think it has to be a revelation to see the total depravity of the humanity of Adam.

 God starts on new ground at the Cross.

-I believe most Christians have not seen these things.
-Most believers still live in the old covenant by the life of Adam, trying to please the Lord by their good works.
+Most believers still live in the old covenant by the life of Adam, who still carries the weight of the law, trying to please the Lord by their good works.

-Jesus Christ, through the cross, has fully and finally satisfied God.
+By the sacrifice of the cross, Christ has fully and finally satisfied God.